Orlando Tree Removal Decreases The Potential Spread Of Disease & Insect Infestation

 Trees that die from disease or insect infestation can easily infect other healthy trees.
 That is why it is imperative to remove or destroy the infected materials.
 If this is not done, then the infested trunk and branch tissue will harbor the disease pathogens or bark beetles and other boring insects which can infest other trees and continue the pattern of decline.

 This infestation is incredibly clear with Dutch Elm Disease (DED).
-The elm bark beetles, which spread the disease, infest recently cut wood with the bark still attached, even getting to the root crown tissues that’s left after tree removal.
+The elm bark beetles, which spread the disease, infest recently cut wood with the bark still attached, even getting to the root crown tissues that are left after tree removal.
 If the tree is diagnosed with DED, the “brood” material can produce up to 500 beetles per foot of wood tissue.
 Each beetle carries and spreads the DED fungus to other elm trees from there.

 Methods of Controlling the Spread of Contamination